House Manager Report

 Athletic shoes, both men’s and women’s

-Children’s clothes sizes 12 months and up, especially boy’s sizes 6 to 8
+Children’s clothes sizes 24 months and up, particularly boy’s and girls pants, long sleeved shirts, sweaters, and hoodies, sizes 6 to 8

 Pajamas for men, women, and children